Social Work (Minor)

 - All courses in the minor must be taken for a letter grade.
 Credit only is not permitted.

 - A maximum of six credit hours may be transferred into the minor from another CSWE-accredited institution.
-The Department of Social Work will determine which courses transferred from other institutions may qualify to meet requirements for the minor.
+The School of Social Work will determine which courses transferred from other institutions may qualify to meet requirements for the minor.

 - A maximum of ONE (1) course may be used (double-counted) towards both departmental major requirements and minor requirements.